-A boat trip through the coastal marshes in and around the Aransas National Wildlife Refuge provide up close views of Whooping Cranes along with an incredible diversity and abundance of waterbirds including Reddish Egret, Roseate Spoonbill, Brown Pelican, and American Oystercatcher, among others.
+A boat trip through the coastal marshes in and around the Aransas National Wildlife Refuge provide up close views of Whooping Cranes and resident species including Reddish Egret, Roseate Spoonbill, Brown Pelican, and American Oystercatcher, among others.

-We take a full-day local tour on the King Ranch, Norias Division – searching the extensive mesquite brushlands and oak mottes for the elusive Ferruginous Pygmy-Owl.
+We also take a full-day local tour on the King Ranch, Norias Division – searching the extensive mesquite brushlands and oak mottes for the elusive Ferruginous Pygmy-Owl.
 Formerly more widespread in areas of the Rio Grande Valley, this species is now restricted to private lands on the northern end of their range.
-In addition to the Pygmy-Owl, other species of interest include Tropical Parula, Botteri’s Sparrow, Northern Beardless-Tyrannulet, Audubon’s Oriole, and several species of raptors including White-tailed Hawk and Harris’s Hawk.

 From the diminutive Ferruginous Pygmy-Owl to the majestic Whooping Crane, this tour including the Central Texas Coast and the historic King Ranch, offers a birding adventure unlike any other.